docsforadobe/after-effects-scripting-guide/docs/propertybase.rst

 **Description**

-If this property is a child of an indexed group, creates and returns a new PropertyBase object with the same attribute values as this one.If this property is not a child of an indexed group, the method generates an exception and displays an error.An indexed group has the type ``PropertyType.INDEXED_GROUP``; see :ref:`PropertyBase.propertyType`.
+If this property is a child of an indexed group, creates and returns a new PropertyBase object with the same attribute values as this one.
+If this property is not a child of an indexed group, the method generates an exception and displays an error.
+An indexed group has the type ``PropertyType.INDEXED_GROUP``; see :ref:`PropertyBase.propertyType`.

 **Parameters**